lostadi/Ostadix-lang/README.md

 result encoding, checkpointing, journal fsync, and terminal response publication may finish later.
 They do not cancel or roll back effects already performed by a backend.

+For direct Rust embedders, `HostedV2Runtime::shutdown()` is the deterministic runtime lifecycle barrier.
+It stops admission, waits for in-flight API calls, queues actor close behind already accepted mailbox work, joins every actor thread owned by the runtime, and releases durable-store/root-lock ownership before returning.
+Operation terminality or a session-level Close alone does not prove runtime quiescence.
+Concurrent and repeated shutdown calls observe the same result; later direct calls receive `HostedV2RuntimeClosedV2`, while wire requests receive non-retryable `runtime-closed`.
+A worker panic produces `HostedV2RuntimeShutdownErrorV2` only after the root lock is released, allowing an immediate same-directory reopen. `Drop` remains bounded best-effort cleanup, not the deterministic shutdown contract.

 The current state tiers are deliberately narrow: `Stateless` requires a fresh fragment and a catalogued stateless backend; `CheckpointRestore` requires a